andybluey/weather-node-react-app/README.md

 ## Todo:
 - Enable multiple locations to be selected
 - Design a front page for the data
-- Implement D3 to display the data.
+- Enhance the charts features (interactive) and presentation (responsive on updates)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).